Abbey Camera Club History

 Lincluden we moved to new and bigger premises in Lochvale House on the Georgetown Road (formerly Georgetown Community Centre).

-When we are eventually in-situ, meetings will still be the same as before, running from 7pm to 9pm on a Wednesday evening, once Covid-19 restrictions allow.
+Club meetings will be the same as before, running from 7pm to 9pm on a Wednesday evening.